qbancoffee/imac_g3_ivad_board_init/schematics_and_pcbs/readme.txt

 -imac_g3_slot_loading_J22_adapter_board
-	This board is essentially a breakout board that allows one to use the built in speakers, power switch leds and 24VAC.
+	This board is essentially a breakout board that allows one to use the built in speakers, power switch, leds and 24VAC.

 -surfacemount_version
 	This will be a surface mount version of the original main boards.
 	It is currently under development.
-The idea is to have a boards that can be assembled by an assembly outfit to bring down the cost.
+The idea is to have boards that can be assembled by an assembly outfit to bring down the cost.

 ===User contributed boards==